tibotix/vscode-definition-autocompletion/README.md

 ### 1.1.5

   - automatically index a not yet indexed file when switching to it, regardless of the `definition-autocompletion.update_index_on_change` option.
+  - added interval to update the symbol index periodically

 ### 1.1.4